Fun fact: eggplants are technically fruits. They are formed from the flowers of the plant as a means to disperse seeds.

 Add a little more coconut oil to the wok along with the onion, peppers, and shiitake mushrooms.
 Cook until just tender, 4-5 minutes, then add the garlic and ginger and cook until fragrant.

-Return the shrimp and eggplant to the wok along with some fresh basil and pour in the sauce.
+Return the shrimp and eggplant to the wok and pour in the sauce.
 Heat for about 5 minutes until the sauce thickens, stirring occasionally.
+Stir in the basil and remove from heat.

 Serve the stir-fry with the spaghetti squash and garnish with green onion, cashews, and sesame seeds.
 Enjoy!